Chuhaister: Chuhaister and people

 It is usually indicated that the Chuhaister is not dangerous for people and even treats them with sympathy, greets them when they meet and urges them not to be afraid of him.
 He likes to warm himself, talk to someone and smoke his pipe by a manmade fire in the forest, or to roast caught Mavkas on it, having pierced them with a stick like a skewer.
-In winter, in order to keep warm, Chuhaister could climb into a chimney and sing to the wind there.
+In winter, to keep warm, Chuhaister could climb into a chimney and sing to the wind there.
 One story tells of a shepherd who woke up at night and saw Chuhaister by his fireplace.
-Being an experienced man, he struck the floor in front of Chuhaister with an ax butt downwards, thus gaining power over him, and ordered him to sit on the ax's blade, grabbed him with his little fingers and did not let go until the Chuhaister told him about tomorrow's attack of bears and wolves on the shepherd's herd.
+Being an experienced man, he struck the floor in front of Chuhaister with an ax butt downward, thus gaining power over him, and ordered him to sit on the ax's blade, grabbed him with his little fingers and did not let go until the Chuhaister told him about tomorrow's attack of bears and wolves on the shepherd's herd.
 In another story, Chuhaister engaged a lumberjack in a frenzied dance, while chanting these word: "People are playing and singing, and we too ourselves are saying this and that, this and that!"
 Having danced to his heart's content, he let go of the frightened man, who lost his new boots in the dance; while another man could not survive the fast pace of the Chuhaister's dance and either die or be thrown away, for example, into a river.

 In the village of Bystrets, Ivano-Frankivsk region, it was believed that Chuhaister grazes his goats and goats of humans on the pastures of еру Gagzhina polonyna.
 There they also believed that the Chuhaister patronized the masters.
 Carpathian loggers left Chuhaister as a sacrifice, knowing about his tall stature and toothlessness, with kulish soup and banush porridge.
 Their disappearance was considered as proof of the arrival of the Chuhaister and their destruction of evil spirits in the cradle.
 The shepherds turned to the forest man, having first prayed to God that he would not hit the cattle with hail, for this the shepherds put salt with a piece of bread in a cloth at the crossroads.

 In another tale, Chuhaister taught a good lesson to a master who had been unfair to his servant by letting a bear attack the master so that he lost all his clothes while running away.
-Another legend tells about a woman who could not conceive and came to Grandfather Chuhaister for help, so he gave her two daughters, but they could not live separately - one had no hands, and another was blind, so they helped each other out thus symbolizing both mental and physical work.
+Another legend tells about a woman who could not conceive and came to Grandfather Chuhaister for help, so he gave her two daughters, but they could not live separately – one had no hands, and another was blind, so they helped each other out thus symbolizing both mental and physical work.
 Chuhaister could help a lost person to get out of the forest.